Roben–Hood Airport

+History

+Formerly known as Mecosta County Airport, Roben-Hood Airport was named after two men from Big Rapids, Michigan, Major Douglas Bennett Roben and Lt.
+Daniel George Hood, both of whom died during service in World War I.

 Facilities and aircraft

-Roben–Hood Airport covers an area of 629 acre which contains two asphalt paved runways: 9/27 measuring 4,300 x 75 ft (1,311 x 23 m) and 14/32 measuring 2,700 x 75 ft (823 x 23 m).
+Roben–Hood Airport covers an area of 629 acre which contains two asphalt paved runways: 10/28 measuring 5,000 x 75 ft (1,524 x 23 m) and 14/32 measuring 2,700 x 75 ft (823 x 23 m).
 For the 12-month period ending December 31, 2020, the airport had 4,000 general aviation aircraft operations, an average of 77 per day.
 For the same time period, there are 22 aircraft based on the field: 19 single-engine and 2 multi-engine airplanes as well as 1 helicopter.

 The airport has a fixed-base operator that sells fuel and offers general maintenance, hangars, courtesy transportation, conference rooms, and more.

 Airport leadership has been pushing for a runway extension by 2015 but have been unable since they can't definitively prove the airport has the minimum necessary annual operations.
 However, the airport has been focusing on securing federal funding for the project.
 While the airport has secured that federal grant, they still need to finalize the necessary local funds to get the project.

 The airport is staffed Monday through Friday from 8:00 a.m. to 5:00 p.m. and is accessible by road from 18 Mile Rd, and is close to Business US-131.